 which would contain a header structure like:= My website == h2 === Not index ==== Not index h2

-- supports both local serverless rendering to HTML files for local viewing, and server oriented rendering such as GitHub pages, e.g. cross references automatically get
+- supports both local serverless rendering to HTML files for local viewing, and server oriented rendering such as GitHub pages, e.g. internal links automatically get

 .html